ImageMagick/Usage-Markdown/color_mods/index.md

 You don't have to change both the 'black' and 'white' points.
 Instead it is quite permissible to just adjust only one end of the color range.
-For example we can make a very light, or a very dark rose image.
+For example, we can make a very light, or a very dark rose image.

 ~~~
 convert  rose:  -level 0,75%     rose_level_light.gif